EngineHub/WorldEditDocs/source/localisation.rst

 If some parts of WorldEdit aren't fully translated in your language, this usually means that no one has yet submitted a translation.

-We use CrowdIn to facilitate translation submissions, with our CrowdIn page `available here <https://crowdin.com/project/worldedit-core>`_.
+We use Crowdin to facilitate translation submissions, with our Crowdin page `available here <https://crowdin.com/project/worldedit-core>`_.
 Each time we cut a new WorldEdit release, we pull in the new translations from the website.

-Contributions to our CrowdIn are strongly appreciated, as everyone benefits from better translation coverage.
+Contributions to our Crowdin are strongly appreciated, as everyone benefits from better translation coverage.

 .. note::